Most Useful and Interesting Chinese Learning Apps for Kids

 This app for kids connects kids in English speaking countries with kids in China.
 There is an initial verification process by human staff for kids’ safety reasons (e.g. user is required to take a selfie and send it to the app).
 Users connect with their ‘penpals’ in China by sending audio messages and texts.
 Snaplingo will match a penpal for you.
 The app also gives kids daily missions to accomplish so that they get to practice speaking, listening, reading, and writing in Mandarin.
 For instance, kids are given a mission to record themselves saying ‘Ni Hao’ and its equivalent in English to send as a message to their Chinese penpals.
 Users get to create their own avatar and raise their own pet for fun.
 As this app works more like a language exchange platform for kids, in addition to practice their Mandarin, English speaking kids also need to teach kids in China some English, so they can be each other’s language coach and introduce one’s culture to another.

 Chinese Mandarin Audio Book by Jiang Yixin

 This app is more suitable to be used by kids under an adult guidance who speaks the language.
 It is completely in Mandarin.
 It works like a talking textbook with a teacher prompting the kids to read along with her and some other texts are read by kids.
 The illustrations are beautiful, the audio quality excellent.
 There are 12 levels to choose from.
 This app suits primary school kids as well as secondary school kids.
 The contents of the books are delightful and are the ones learnt by native speaker children.
 Kids will learn some popular children rhymes, poems, songs and stories.
 The app provides the first few parts of the book for free.
 And for 25 yuan (less than $5), users get full access to the book, a worthwhile investment.

-Click the buttons below to learn more about our online Mandarin classes for children.
+Click the buttons below to learn more about our Chinese for children program.